Collections

 Manuscripts

-The majority of the manuscripts collected by Gleim comprise his own literary work.
-He worked on his poems again and again and was never satisfied.
+The majority of the manuscripts collected by Gleim consists of his own literary work.
+He repeatedly refined his poems, never quite satisfied with them.
 In addition to Gleim's poetic legacy, the collection also contains many works by his friends.
 Their digital cataloguing is in preparation.

-Several friends entrusted Gleim with their poetic legacy, such as Ewald von Kleist, Jakob Immanuel Pyra, Anna Louisa Karsch and Johann Benjamin Michaelis.
-But friends such as Friedrich Gottlieb Klopstock, Gotthold Ephraim Lessing and Johann Heinrich Voss also sent poems along with their letters, which were carefully preserved by Gleim.
+Several friends entrusted Gleim with their poetic legacies, such as Ewald von Kleist, Jakob Immanuel Pyra, Anna Louisa Karsch, and Johann Benjamin Michaelis.
+Additionally, friends like Friedrich Gottlieb Klopstock, Gotthold Ephraim Lessing, and Johann Heinrich Voß sent poems alongside their letters, which Gleim carefully preserved.

 Adam Friedrich Oeser, commemorative painting of Ewald Christian von Kleist, 1761